Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-    Look up Vitural Machines and click on the result.
+    Look up Virtual Machines and click on the result.
 </p>
 <br />